 https://motiontoquash.org Recognized by the National Whistleblower Center (NWC), Tracie Burke is Louisiana author of Motion to Quash.
 She can be reached at tracie@motiontoquash.org.Motion to Quash LLC successfully promoted legislation that supports the Anti-Money Laundering Act of 2020 and amendments to the Whistleblower Protection Act.
 Please Support journalism in the public interest by contributing today.
 Click here to donate Motion to Quash ISSN 2644-1594 is the copyrighted property of Motion to Quash LLC 2019.
 NWC’s mission is to support whistleblowers in their efforts to expose and help prosecute corruption and other wrongdoing around the world.

-The Department of Justice still hasn’t implemented procedures for dealing with anonymous and confidential whistleblowers who report violations of the Bank Secrecy Act, despite being legally required to do so since 2021.
+Action 2 of 2024 asks Congress to contact the Department of Justice to remind them to fully implement the law.
+The DOJ still hasn’t implemented procedures for dealing with confidential anonymous whistleblowers who report violations of the Bank Secrecy Act.
+The department has been legally obligated to do so since January 2021.

-In contempt of its legal requirements the Justice Department has ignored this law, and has failed to adopt regulations permitting anonymous whistleblowing.
-Congress did its job, Justice has dropped the ball.
-Congress must demand that the Attorney General fully implement the United States Anti-corruption Strategy as a critical national security measure.
-Ask Congress to contact the Department of Justice to remind them of their obligations to fully implement the law.
-We know that whistleblowers can be the best asset to the fight against corruption when given the proper protections and incentives, but they — and by extension, our democracy — are vulnerable when these protections are eroded.
+It contempt of its legal requirements, the Justice Department has ignored the law to adopt regulations permitting anonymous whistleblowing.
+Congress did its job, but Justice has dropped the ball.
+Action 2 demands that the Attorney General fully implement the United States Anti-corruption Strategy as a critical national security measure.

 The scrutiny of Jefferson Parish Council candidates for the 2023 elections reveals potential abuses linked to the False Claims Act.
 Council members Jennifer Van Vrancken and Ricky Templet received significant contributions after securing taxpayer-backed loans, raising concerns about campaign finance abuses.
 Motion to Quash advocates for transparency and accountability.